katzurki/nettufurikusu/index.md

-## Installation/Usage, the TL;DR edition
+# Essential

-[b]Drag[/b] maru·nettu from here to the Bookmark Bar in Chrome.
+**Drag** [maru·nettu](https://placeholder.link) from here to the Bookmark Bar in Chrome.
-[b]Click the bookmarklet[/b] [b]once[/b] in an open Originator task.
-You should now have extra entries in your More Actions menu.
-If something goes wrong, you can use Restore Default View or reload the page.
+**Click** the bookmarklet **once** in an open Originator task, then check out the More Actions menu.
+It should be populated with new entries for extra features.
+Using them should be self-explanatory with pop-ups where it needs information or issues a warning; of course, feel free to send me questions, concerns, and bug reports.
+Also beer.

+All changes "made" to the Originator are local and will not persist; they will be gone as soon as you refresh or quit the page.
+All tools provided here can work offline.
+My code contains no trackers and keeps no usage logs.
+The latest production version unminified source code is found below and is functionally identical to the minified-code link above.

+I do not recommend using Import SRT unless you know the limitations and dangers of importing SRT as raw Originator data.
+Please contact me if you have questions.

+This is an **early beta release**, which means there may be annoying bugs.

 # Disclaimer
-No trackers, no usage statistics, does not need an Internet connection.
+This GPLv3-released tool contains no trackers, keeps no usage statistics, and does not need an Internet connection to work.
-But also no warranty, no guarantee of result, no liability accepted.
-Using this tool carries the understanding that any data, files, information obtained in the process is as confidential as its source.

-The tool and its code are open-source and may be used for free, distributed, reused, modified and otherwise acted on under the terms of GPLv3

-(for example, clicking twice gives you twice as many entries), either use the Restore Default View option (goes through the namespace cleaning up everything)

-You can use the [editor on GitHub](https://github.com/katzurki/nettufurikusu/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+There is no warranty and no guarantee of result.
+Technical support will be provided on a limited basis.
+Donations are welcome but not required or requested.
+No liability will be accepted from potential consequences of using the tool.
+By using the tool it is tacitly understood that any data, files, and other information obtained in the process is by its nature confidential and may not be shared.
+In all other aspects let common sense and the general spirit of GPLv3 prevail for the good of all.

+# Source Code

 ```javascript
 var menu = document.querySelector("div.popup")